Big-Life-Lab/PHES-ODM-sharing/tech-spec.md

 - str_val: str
 - children: List[Node]

+Tree structure:

-For each rule, a node is added based on its mode:
+For each rule, a node is added based on its mode.
+The node order is fixed as specified, so the filter.field node comes before any filter.literal nodes, etc.

 - select:
     - (**select**, ("" or "all")):